Onion Poisoning in Dogs.

 Thankfully, onions are not a favourite of dogs and they will usually spit them out straight away.
 According to experts, a dog would need to consume a considerable amount of onions to become sick.

-While other foodstuffs, like grapes for instance, can cause problems after the dog has consumed a small amount, onions at least, are a little less of hazard in small quantities.
+While other foodstuffs, like grapes for instance, can cause problems after the dog has consumed a small amount onions at least, are a little less of a hazard in small quantities.

 All the same, onions should be strictly avoided.
-It should also be noted that garlic, chives and leeks can, likewise, make dogs very sick.
+It should also be noted that garlic, chives and leeks can also make dogs very sick.

-As a general guide, here are some quantities of onion consumed, which depending on the size of dog, could be toxic:-
+As a general guide, depending on the size of dog, these quantities could be toxic:-

 Symptoms of onion poisoning in dogs.